rick89dev/StoreLocations/README.md

 Installation

-1.- Enter the module folder in the path /app/code/
-2.- bin/magento module:enable Bounteous_StoreLocations
+1.- Create a new foler "Bounteous" in the path /app/code/ 1.- Enter the module folder in the path /app/code/Bounteous/ 2.- bin/magento module:enable Bounteous_StoreLocations
 3.- php bin/magento setup:upgrade